Create MCP Tools

 Note: This field is required.

-b. 🎛️ MCP Command Parameters (mcp_args)
+b. 🎛️ MCP Command Arguments (mcp_args)

 If no specific environment variables need to be set, this field can be left empty.